plone/plone.app.event/README.rst

 --------------------------

-To install plone.app.event for Plone 4.1, please use the plone.app.event-ploneintegration package.
+To install plone.app.event for Plone 4.1, please use the plone.app.event-ploneintegration package from pypi.
 Include it in your buildout config or in your integration package's setup.py and apply the "plone.app.event Plone4 integration" profile.
 The plone.app.event-ploneintegration package pulls all dependencies, which are needed for plone.app.event.

 Warning